javierguignard/britcore-apply/api/README.md

-# REST API FOR BRITCORE PROJECT
+# REST API FOR BRITECORE PROJECT
 A flask-driven restful API for FeatureRequest interactions

 * #### Environment Variables